 Written By: Lily Rothman, Liz Ronk

 At the time, Steinem was only a few years into her career as a big-name writer, having gotten a jump start in 1963 with a story for Show magazine in which she went undercover as a Playboy bunny.
 (She would later say that she regretted the assignment at the time, as it led editors away from thinking of her as a serious writer.)
-Prior to that, after graduating from Smith in 1956, she had gone to India for two years and worked in Massachusetts for “a group encouraging American students to attend Communist youth festivals abroad” which was later revealed to be connected to the CIA.
-And yet, though she had only burst on the magazine scene not long before, by the time this article ran in LIFE her byline had appeared in a wide range of outlets and, as TIME noted that same summer, Steinem, then 30, was the most successful example of an experiment by Glamour magazine in which the journalists also served as models.
+By the time this article ran in LIFE her byline had appeared in a wide range of outlets and, as TIME noted that same summer, Steinem, then 30, was the most successful example of an experiment by Glamour magazine in which the journalists also served as models.

-She did the same here, posing as figures in the board game of pop culture though, as she noted, pop was no game.
+She did the same here, posing as figures that were placed around a board game of pop culture for a fanciful graphic that accompanied her story.

 As for Steinem herself, by 1971, she had helped launch Ms. magazine and was one of feminism’s most recognizable faces.
-She may have had her finger on the pop pulse, but her In-ness proved to be anything but passing.
+She may have had her finger on the pop pulse when she wrote for LIFE, but her In-ness proved to be anything but passing.

 From “The Ins and Outs of Pop Culture,” an article by Gloria Steinem in the Aug.
 20, 1965 issue of LIFE magazine.
 This image did not appear in the story.